Human T-Cell Lymphotropic Virus Type I (HTLV-I)

 Audio

 A retrovirus that infects only T lymphocytes (T cells).
-Human T-cell lymphotropic virus type 1 (HTLV-1) is transmitted through exposure to contaminated blood, through sexual contact, and from a mother who has the virus to her child at birth or through breastfeeding via breast milk.
+Human T-cell lymphotropic virus type 1 (HTLV-1) is transmitted through exposure to contaminated blood, through sexual contact, and from a parent who has the virus to the child when giving birth or through breastfeeding/chestfeeding via the parent's own milk.
 HTLV-1 is prevalent mostly in Japan, Africa, the Caribbean Islands, and South America.
 HTLV-1 can cause adult T-cell leukemia/lymphoma, a rare and aggressive cancer of the white blood cells.

 Print